Association for Scottish Literary Studies: International Companions to Scottish Literature

 In 2015, ASLS launched the International Companions to Scottish Literature series, co-edited by Ian Brown and Thomas Owen Clancy.
 Titles in the series to date include The International Companion to Lewis Grassic Gibbon, The International Companion to Edwin Morgan, The International Companion to Scottish Poetry, The International Companion to James Macpherson and The Poems of Ossian, The International Companion to John Galt, The International Companion to Scottish Literature 1400–1650, The International Companion to Scottish Literature of the Long Eighteenth Century, and The International Companion to Nineteenth-Century Scottish Literature.

 New Writing Scotland

-Since its first issue in 1983, many contemporary Scottish writers have had early work published in ASLS's annual anthology of new short fiction and poetry, New Writing Scotland, including Leila Aboulela, Lin Anderson, Iain Banks, Polly Clark, Anne Donovan, Janice Galloway, Jane Harris, Gail Honeyman, Kathleen Jamie, A L Kennedy, James Meek, Ian Rankin, James Robertson, Suhayl Saadi, Ali Smith, Chiew-Siah Tei, Irvine Welsh, and others.
+Since its first issue in 1983, many contemporary Scottish writers have had early work published in ASLS's annual anthology of new short fiction and poetry, New Writing Scotland, including Leila Aboulela, Lin Anderson, Iain Banks, Polly Clark, Anne Donovan, Janice Galloway, Kris Haddow, Jane Harris, Gail Honeyman, Kathleen Jamie, A. L. Kennedy, James Meek, Ian Rankin, James Robertson, Suhayl Saadi, Ali Smith, Chiew-Siah Tei, Irvine Welsh, and others.
 New Writing Scotland is part-funded by Creative Scotland.

 Occasional Papers

 The ASLS Occasional Papers series publishes essays and monographs on Scottish literary and linguistic topics, often based on papers presented at ASLS conferences.
-The most recent edition in this series, number 24, is entitled The Crooked Dividend: Essays on Muriel Spark.
+The most recent edition in this series, number 25, is entitled Christianity in Scottish Literature.